Using JS libraries

-To use moment.js in your app, you don't need to configure it additionally, as it comes pre-built.
-Just follow these simple steps:
+To use moment.js in your app, you don't need to configure it additionally as it comes pre-built.
+Simply follow the steps below:

 return {{ moment().format("dddd, MMMM Do YYYY, h:mm:ss a") }};

-2. Run Action, then check the Result section - you will see the actual date as an outcome.
+Run the action and check the Result tab - you will see the actual date displayed.

-The moment.js is pre-loaded, however, if you need to use some additional plugins, you need to setup both libraries to be able to use the plugins.
-Let's add a moment-timezone plugin that helps with the timezone manipulations.
+If you need to utilize some additional plugins, you need to set up both the library and the plugins you need.
+Below is an example of how you can add a moment-timezone plugin that helps with timezone manipulations.
+Check it outπ

 <script src="https://cdn.jsdelivr.net/npm/[email protected]/moment-timezone.min.js"></script>